corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 This turns out to be a string which, if present, must be at least 1 character long, and at most 256 characters long.

-`otherNames` is defined by our `OtherNames` schema fragment, and that is a bit more interesting.
+`otherNames` is defined by our `OtherNames` schema, and that is a bit more interesting.

 ```json
 "OtherNames": {